nens/threedi-docs/source/d_schematisation_checker.rst

 ForeignKeyCheck
 ---------------
 Many tables contain foreign key columns which refer to other tables.
-An example is the column connection_node_start_id in the table v2_channel.
-This column refers to the column id in the table v2_connection_node.
-If a channel is entered with connection_node_start_id = 1, there should be an entry in the table v2_connection_nodes with id = 1.
+An example is the column *connection_node_start_id* in the table *v2_channel*.
+This column refers to the column *id* in the table *v2_connection_node*.
+If a channel is entered with *connection_node_start_id = 1*, there should be an entry in the table *v2_connection_nodes* with *id = 1*.
 If this is not the case a ForeignKeyCheck error will be given.

 UniqueCheck
 -----------
 Some values have to be unique.
-An example is the name column in v2_global_settings.
+An example is the name column in *v2_global_settings*.
 If multiple rows are entered with the same name, a UniqueCheck error will be given.

 GeometryCheck
 -------------